wmioch/DrillDownEx/docs/TextureGuides/TEXTURE_PACKING_GUIDE.md

 - **`android/assets/tex.atlas`** - A descriptor file that maps texture names to coordinates within the PNG

 This approach is more efficient than loading individual texture files and is the standard in LibGDX games.

+### Key Point for Coding Agents
+**Texture packing is a completely separate process from building the game.** You must manually trigger it after adding or modifying textures.

 ---